shawnmckinney/LdapEntityManager/DESIGN.md

 #### YAML Model File

-A model file is created to map between the logical and physical data structure.
-Its attribute names correspond with the entity class.
+A model file is created to map between the logical and physical attribute names.

 ```
 # sample LEM model: